Freezing And Melting Points Science Experiment: How Does Salt Affect Ice And Liquid Water?

 Salt melts ice, right?
 Why would the string stick?
 Isn’t the ice cube melting?
 Ice begins to melt at 0 degrees Celsius.
 Salt lowers the freezing point of water.
 It actually gets colder when you put salt on the ice.
 A thin layer of the ice melts, the string sinks into the ice, and a thin layer of water re-freezes around the string.

 This is why we use salt to make ice cream.
 The mixture of ice and salt around the container of milk and sugar causes the temperature to drop.
-When the temperature drops, the mixed milk, and sugar begin to become solid.
+When the temperature drops, the mixed milk and sugar begin to become solid.
 It isn’t magic that we get ice cream; it is all the science of freezing and melting points.
 Salt will not work on icy sidewalks on very cold winter days because it is too far below the freezing point.

 After performing the experiment, we recommend letting the students observe ice cubes with and without salt on them.
 They will notice the ice cube with salt is melting faster.
 They should also notice the cracks and indents on the ice cube with salt.
 Those are the cracks the string sinks into.